Gavel to Gavel: An 'affront to state sovereignty'

 Socorro Adams Dooley is an attorney at Fellers Snider.

-Fellers Snider has a 54-year history of providing superior legal services to clients locally, nationally and abroad.
+Fellers Snider has a 60-year history of providing superior legal services to clients locally, nationally and abroad.
 The firm’s objective is to partner with clients to develop practical and cost-effective solutions to their legal problems and needs.
-Based in Oklahoma City, Fellers Snider is both a litigation and transactional law firm with areas of focus that include complex business litigation, employment law, corporate law, natural resources, intellectual property, bankruptcy and financial services, workers’ compensation defense, insurance defense, white-collar criminal defense, and estate planning.
+Based in Oklahoma City, Fellers Snider is both a litigation and transactional law firm with areas of focus that include complex business litigation, securities fraud, oil and gas, employment law, corporate law, natural resources, intellectual property, bankruptcy and financial services, workers’ compensation defense, insurance defense, white-collar criminal defense, and estate planning.